sreyardship/PlatformUp2Date/README.md

 You run a platform, a home lab or just a pile of apps.
 They're all out of date... let's change that!

-If it exposes its version somehow: an HTTP endpoint, a container image tag, `ssh`/`os-release`, a Prometheus metric[^prom-source], it can be monitored!
+If it exposes its version somehow: an HTTP endpoint, a container image tag, `ssh`/`os-release`, a Prometheus metric[^prom-source], its version drift can be monitored!

 [^prom-source]: Reading `current` from a Prometheus metric is not implemented yet.
 But just you wait!
 It was a great idea, i just don't see where it would be used, so ehrm...
 Make an issue if you have a real world use for it?
 Or a PR <3.